mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 * Design and implement a comprehensive suite of information security controls and other forms of risk treatment to address security risks
 * Utilize an overarching management process to ensure that the information security controls meet our needs on an ongoing basis

-## 2 Which Third-Party Security Certifications and Assurance Reports Does Mendix Have? {#security-certifications}
+## 2 Which Third-Party Security Certifications & Assurance Reports Does Mendix Have? {#security-certifications}

 Mendix complies with various third-party security certifications and assurance reports.
 These are described below.